 Will the T. Colin Campbell Center for Nutrition Studies make an add-on certificate to cover the differences between the CNS/eCornell certificate and the Integrative Nutrition certificate so we could also become certified health coaches?

 The T. Colin Campbell Center for Nutrition Studies does not certify health coaches.

-For those students interested in receiving certification to offer professional nutritional counseling we suggest visiting the website for the Center for Nutrition Advocacy.
+For those students interested in receiving certification to offer professional nutritional counseling we suggest visiting the website for the American Nutrition Association.
 Nutrition licensing laws vary from state to state.
 Depending on your professional career goals and where you reside, this can affect your educational choices.